December 31st

 Do not cry over spilt milk!

-Again, it is not worth crying over spilt milk.
+Truly, it is never worth crying over spilt milk.

 pada vigrahaH: